-Adam’s expertise in public law matters is informed by his background working in civil liberties, social security and immigration matters across a range of contexts, and his experience working in social policy before coming to the bar.
+Adam’s expertise in public law matters is informed by his recent experience being led in numerous public and constitutional appeals in the Judicial Committee of the Privy Council and his background working in civil liberties, social security and immigration matters across a range of contexts, in addition to his experience working in social policy before coming to the bar.
 He is a member of the Attorney General’s junior junior panel of counsel.

-Adam is currently acting as junior junior counsel to the Undercover Policing Inquiry.
+Adam was formerly instructed as junior junior counsel to the Undercover Policing Inquiry.

 He regularly acts for airlines in passenger claims for compensation under EC Regulation 261/2004 and under the Montreal Convention.

 Adam publishes articles on the latest developments in travel litigation in Chambers’ Travel and Aviation Quarterly.
-Recent pieces have explored:
+Pieces have explored:

 Adam maintains a busy personal injury practice, encompassing matters arising out of road traffic accidents, employer’s liability, occupier’s liability, highways act and holiday sickness claims.
 He accepts instructions to advise on matters relating to liability, causation, quantum, evidence, costs and related procedural issues.
 He is developing particular expertise in defending matters which involve exaggerated, dishonest and fraudulent claims which raise issues of fundamental dishonesty.

-Adam accepts instructions across the full spectrum of employment law matters in both the Employment Tribunal, Employment Appeal Tribunal, and County Court.
+Adam accepts instructions across the full spectrum of employment law matters.
+He has appeared in the Employment Tribunal, Employment Appeal Tribunal, and County Court.